MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### New Join-String cmdlet

-The [Join-String] cmdlet combines objects from the pipeline into a single string.
+The [Join-String][Join-String] cmdlet combines objects from the pipeline into a single string.
 This cmdlet was added in PowerShell 6.2.

 ### New view ConciseView and cmdlet Get-Error

-PowerShell 7.0 enhances the display of error messages to improve the readability of interactive and script errors with a new default view **ConciseView**.
+PowerShell 7.0 enhances the display of error messages to improve the readability of interactive and script errors with a new default view, **ConciseView**.
 The views are user-selectable through the preference variable `$ErrorView`.

 With **ConciseView**, if an error is not from a script or parser error, then it's a single line